hicommonwealth/edgeware-node-types/README.md

     + import { VoteStage } from '../voting';
     ```

-1. Once completed, you will need to compile the typescript to javascript to publish on npm, as follows:

-    ```
-    $ yarn build
-    ```

-    The above command should not produce any errors.

-Alternatively: to rebuild the `interfaces/` folder for publication on npm without generating new types, simply run `tsc` in the project root.
+1. Upgrade all [spec files](src/spec) with any changes necessary as per the [@polkadot-js changelog](https://github.com/polkadot-js/api/blob/master/CHANGELOG.md) and the underlying Substrate version of the chain.

+1. To compile the Typescript to Javascript for npm publication, run `yarn build`.
+This command should not produce any errors and will output build files to the [dist](dist/) directory.

+1. Run a simple test of the newly-built API against a live edgeware node with `yarn verify [mainnet | beresheet]`.

+1. Publish the new version with `npm publish`.